Discarded-Team/Pyndemic/rules.md

 **Rules of Pandemic**

 pandemic is a cooperative game, meaning that rather than competing with each other, players will be working together as a team to try to stop the deadly pandemic from spreading across the world map.
 Here is a quick guide to getting started.

-Players

-2 to 4
+Players- 2 to 4

 Components

-96 wooden disease cubes, 5 player pawns, 6 wooden research stations,6 markers (4 cure, 1 outbreak, 1 infection), 115 Cards (48 infection cards, 59 player cards, 4 role cards, 4 quick reference cards), and one board depicting a map of the world with connections between cities.
+96 wooden disease cubes, 5 player pawns, 6 wooden research stations,6 markers (4 cure, 1 outbreak, 1 infection), 115 Cards (48 infection cards, 59 player cards (48 cities and 11 events), 12 role cards, 4 quick reference cards), and one board depicting a map of the world with connections between cities.

 Goal